A summary of the challenges to be faced by buy-side firms with respect to regulatory initial margin.

 Buy-side firms that are directly subject to EMIR will also be required to undertake further monitoring and assessment of their margining arrangements.
 Such buy-side firms will have to perform validation, back-testing and auditing assessments on the IM model that they use.
 In addition, they will have to obtain an independent legal review/opinion of both the compliance of the segregation arrangements and the enforceability of the new IM documentation.

 In contrast to the VM requirements, the legal documentation upgrade necessary for compliance with the IM requirements is both significant in number and challenging in complexity.
 In particular, while the VM requirements led to minor technical uplifts to the documentation, establishing effective and enforceable security and segregation arrangements, often on a cross-border basis, is inherently more involved from a legal perspective.

 The diagram below sets out the documentation required between a buy-side firm and a dealer.
-As can be seen, while compliance with the VM requirements were met with a single upgrade to an existing Credit Support Annex, compliance with the IM requirements could mean up to 7 additional agreements per dealer relationship, including potential onboarding with unfamiliar triparty custodians such as Euroclear and/or Clearstream.
+As can be seen, while compliance with the VM requirements were met with a single upgrade to an existing Credit Support Annex, compliance with the IM requirements could mean up to 5 additional agreements per dealer relationship, including potential onboarding with unfamiliar triparty custodians such as Euroclear and/or Clearstream.

 When should new documentation be put in place?

 Although dealers have the implementation experience of Phases 1-3, this experience has been confined to implementing in the inter-dealer market.
 There was only one buy-side firm that was caught during those earlier phases and the implementation of that buy-side firm’s IM arrangements with its dealers gave rise to fresh legal, documentary and operational challenges that the dealer community had not previously anticipated.